Trainee Positions 2018 – IV in Outdoor Recreation

 The Thornton Campus is in the picturesque Rubicon Valley approximately 100km north-east of Melbourne.
 The small township of Thornton is approximately 6 km away and the larger centre of Alexandra is approximately 18 km from the campus.
-The campus is situated on 2.1 hectares of land with facilities including a dormitory complex accommodating up to 60 students & staff, indoor and outdoor teaching areas, kitchen, dining room, amenities, administration centre and student recreation areas.
+The campus is situated on 2.1 hectares of land with facilities including a dormitory complex accommodating up to 60 students and staff, indoor and outdoor teaching areas, kitchen, dining room, amenities, administration centre and student recreation areas.

 Activities taking place onsite include rock climbing, rogaining, initiatives and environmental activities.
 Thornton also has an environmental focus educating for sustainable living.
 The centre currently has a vegetable garden and a water and power conservation program.
 Offsite activities can include bushwalking, canoeing, high ropes, rafting, rock climbing, horse riding, skiing and cycling.

 Rubicon is looking for Outdoor Recreation trainees to assist with the running of programs.
 You will be required to complete a Certificate III or Certificate IV in Outdoor Recreation and be interested in pursuing a career in Outdoor Recreation.

 Trainees need to possess a strong desire to work with young people.
-Students participating in residential camps require a high level of pastoral care.
+Students participating in residential schools require a high level of pastoral care.
 Trainees need to be able to relate and communicate well with students, act in a mentoring role, whilst exercising their duty of care in a professional manner.
 Trainees also need to be able to work with a wide range of age groups, physical and mental abilities and ethnic backgrounds.